Welcome to the Assume Project

 https://doi.org/10.1145/3575813.3597351

-Manish Khanra, Parag Patil, Marian Klobasa, Daniel Scholz
+Manish Khanra, Parag Patil, Marian Klobasa, and Daniel Scholz

 In Proceedings of the 20th International Conference on European Energy Market (EEM24).
-Istanbul, Turkey, 2024
+IEEE, Istanbul, Turkey, 2024

-Florian Maurer, Felix Nitsch, Johannes Kochems, Christoph Schimeczek, Volker Sander, Sebastian Lehnhoff
+Florian Maurer, Felix Nitsch, Johannes Kochems, Christoph Schimeczek, Volker Sander, and Sebastian Lehnhoff

 In Proceedings of the 20th International Conference on European Energy Market (EEM24).
-Istanbul, Turkey, 2024
+IEEE, Istanbul, Turkey, 2024

 In Proceedings of the 20th International Conference on European Energy Market (EEM24).
-Istanbul, Turkey, 2024
+IEEE, Istanbul, Turkey, 2024

 In Proceedings of the 20th International Conference on European Energy Market (EEM24).
-Istanbul, Turkey, 2024
+IEEE, Istanbul, Turkey, 2024

 People behind the project